dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 [^footnote-on-finding-f_star]: For some pseudocode for optimizing over the posterior, see [this slide](https://dantegates.github.io/slides/what-is-the-posterior.html#/solving-for-f-better) from my Data Philly talk.

 [^mcmc-references]: For more information on this topic, I like Thomas Wiecki's post [MCMC sampling for dummies](https://twiecki.io/blog/2015/11/10/mcmc-sampling/).
-For a more advanced treatment you can't do better than Michael Betancourt's [A Conceptual Introduction to Hamiltonian Monte Carlo
-](https://arxiv.org/abs/1701.02434), although it's not for the faint of heart.
+For a more advanced treatment you can't do better than Michael Betancourt's [A Conceptual Introduction to Hamiltonian Monte Carlo](https://arxiv.org/abs/1701.02434), although it's not for the faint of heart.

 [^downey-context]: Downey was contrasting Bayesian methods with classical statistics in particular, and without that context his quote could be interpreted as a much broader critique.